ImaniHasiina/BleuPrint-Muse-Machine/README.md

 # BleuPrint-Muse-Machine
-An interactive creative tool that generates prompts for makeup, fashion, and visual arts projects.
+An interactive creative tool that generates random prompts for makeup, fashion, drawing, painting, and photoshoots — designed to spark ideas and keep artists creating.